Adriankben/Scripting/README.md

+#Scripting

-This is a collection of the some of useful scripts.
+This is a collection of the some of useful scripts across various platforms.